TNFRSF18: GITR

-GITR signaling
+Signaling

 GITR does not have any enzymatic activity and signaling is propagated via recruiting TRAF-family members, specifically TRAF1, TRAF2 and TRAF5, to the GITR-signaling complex.
 The signaling is then mediated through NF-kB and MAPK pathways.
 There is an evidence that GITR has unique role for CD8+ and CD4+ T cells.
 GITR signaling lowers the threshold for CD28 signaling on CD8+ T cells or induces expression of CD137 on CD8+ memory T cells.
 For CD4+ regulatory T cells, GITR signaling promotes their expansion, inhibits Treg suppressive capacity and promotes resistance of effector T cells to Treg suppression.

-GITR in disease
+Clinical significance

 GITR is in high interest as one of the immune checkpoint molecules that have potential in cancer treatment.
 GITR signaling can promote antitumor and anti-infective immune response, but also can be a driver of autoimmune diseases.
 Different response to GITR signaling rely on the GITR expression on different immune cell types.
 How GITR signaling is modulated in the different cells remains unknown.
 GITR agonistic antibodies are in the clinical trials as activators of effector CD8 T cells, while decreasing number of circulating suppressive regulatory T cells.
 Limited response to GITR agonistic antibodies is enhanced in combination with anti-PD-1 or anti-CTLA-4 therapies.

 GITR-/- mice in pancreatitis model have reduced IkBα and decreased expression of NF-kB p65 protein in pancreatic tissue, and also increased pro-apoptotic markers (e.g. Bax) and decreased anti-apoptotic markers (e.g. Bcl-2).